localstack/docs/content/en/aws/sqs/index.md

 {{% alert title="Persistence Support" color="info" %}}
 As of now the [LocalStack Pro persistence mechanism]({{< ref "persistence-mechanism#persistence-mechanism---pro-version" >}}) is only supported for the default SQS provider.
 {{% /alert %}}

+## Known limitations and differences to AWS

+* The `ApproximateReceiveCount` attribute of a message will be reset to 0 when the message moves to a DLQ.